eh-munna/react-lab/README.md

 ## **How to Use This Branch**

-Follow these steps to explore the **React State as a Snapshot** module:
+Follow these steps to explore the **React Queueing State Updates** module:

 1. **Clone the repository:**